Corbin-Rochelle/Design-Document/README.md

-# Design-Document
+# Group 27
-Part 1 of the Final Project in Methods and Tools.
+This is the repository for Group 27's CSE 2213 group project.

 ## Group Information
 Group Number 27